benhsz/parless/README.md

 ![example code](https://benhsz.github.io/images/parless/parless.png)

 With a decent amount of parentheses being outright *invisible*, it could be a bit awkward if the user wishes to manually select and edit code as text with the cursor.
 With that particular purpose in mind, parentheses will re-appear with the presence of a cursor, be it text or mouse cursor.
+Seen here in this animated mockup:

 ![animation](https://benhsz.github.io/images/parless/mouse-over.gif)